johannesocean/senplot/README.md

-# senplot
+# SenPlot
-Example scripts to plot Sentinel 3 - data (OLCI and SLSTR) using the satpy library for processing.
+Basically a place to gather example scripts to plot Sentinel 3 - data (OLCI and SLSTR) using the satpy library.

+See senplot/senplot/examples/

-Install
+Install dependencies
 --------

 See the [installation docs](https://satpy.readthedocs.io/en/stable/install.html) for all details regarding Satpy.
 SenPlot depends on the following packages:

 - ``satpy``
 - ``matplotlib``